 Focusing on youth unemployment is not enough; we also need to consider the trend of young people trapped in jobs that guarantee neither stability nor security.

 Small and medium enterprises (SMEs) struggle to grow in Egypt because of a lack of access to capital.
 At the same time, university education doesn’t provide graduates with the necessary skills to make them employable.
 Moreover, the unemployment rate among young women is more than five times that of young men, at a high of 38.1% compared to 6.8%.
 Therefore, an urgent need arises to support initiatives that focus on upskilling the youth and are committed to creating employment with decent working conditions.
-Therefore, to make a meaningful impact in the labour market and reach as many young Egyptians as possible, we will launch the second Call for Solutions for Egypt.
+Therefore, to make a meaningful impact in the labour market and reach as many young Egyptians as possible, we launched and concluded a second Call for Solutions for Egypt.